jstyers32/avalonia-docs/docs/concepts/toplevel.md

 # The TopLevel

-The TopLevel act as the visual root, and is the base class for all top level controls, eg. `Window`.
-It handles scheduling layout, styling and rendering as well as keeping track of the client size.
-Most services are accessed through the TopLevel.
+The TopLevel acts as the visual root, and is the base class for all top level controls, eg. `Window`.
+It handles scheduling layout, styling and rendering, as well as keeping track of the client size.
+Most services are accessed through the TopLevel instance.

 ## Getting the TopLevel

-Here are two common ways to access TopLevel instance.
+Here are two common ways to access TopLevel instance:

 ### Using TopLevel.GetTopLevel